foxbunlong/html5_css3/README.md

 i.e. `@layer`
 - Provides more structured way to organize decorations within a particular cascade origin.
 Can be used to group css rules into layers and specify order of layers that should win the cascade.

+## Initial vs Inherit
+- Each element has its own initial decoration.
+It's `initial`.
+Or it can be inherited from other element and now it's called `inherit`.

 ## Sources
 - [MDN](https://developer.mozilla.org/en-US/) and [Can I Use](https://caniuse.com/) - Trusted source for browser support